jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 # Luminosity Models (`stellar_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-A luminosity model maps a star's mass onto its luminosity $L$ [W].
-That single relation, plus the star's radius, fixes everything else this module reports: the effective temperature through the Stefan-Boltzmann law, and, once the star is placed in a `System`, the flux and equilibrium temperature of every world orbiting it.
+A luminosity model maps a star's mass onto its luminosity $L$ \[W\].
+That sets the effective temperature through the Stefan-Boltzmann law, and, once the star is placed in a `System`, the flux and equilibrium temperature of every world orbiting it.

 All three models share the same conversions between luminosity and effective temperature, which depend only on the radius and not on the mass relation: